Dating App for Athletes: The Sport Dating App for Sporty Singles

 Your dating challenge: fixed practice and game schedules that you can't skip.
 Travel for away games.
 The social dynamic of the team can complicate outside relationships.

-Best app: DateFit for finding someone who gets the team sports commitment, or Hinge for breadth.
+Best app: DateFit for finding someone who gets the team sports commitment, or Hinge if you also want a general-purpose app in rotation.

 Strength Athletes (Powerlifters, Weightlifters, Bodybuilders)